gsoules/AvantSearch/README.md

 #### Table View Detail Layout
 The Detail Layout provides a compact presentation of key information about an item including a thumbnail image.
 You specify which elements appear in the two columns to the right of the thumbnail.
 The item's description automatically appears in the third column.
+The screen shot below is truncated after the first three results.

 ![Summary Layout](readme/table-view-detail.jpg)